 Greg Bertish was a shy and insecure kid, who believed he would never amount to much.
-At school he was a poor student, was bullied and had bad acne and no self-confidence as a teenager.
+At school he was a poor student and was bullied.
+As a teenager he had bad acne and no self-confidence.
 But Greg always had a huge heart, and loved helping animals and people in need.
 A few key moment and people in his life, helped him find confidence, grow optimism and become a leader and inspiring adult.

 Read more about Greg

 Later he spent nearly 200 days in hospital (almost 100 days in 2007 alone).
 During this time he was sick, misdiagnosed, operated on, had IV drips 24/7, and at stages was offered no hope or cure.
 He used visualisation, optimism and his passion for the ocean and life to overcome, survive and get out of hospital.
 He was lucky, he had something to live for! “

 In April 2016, as a middle aged, multiple cardiac surgery survivor, on the blood thinner warfarin, he sailed a tiny children’s Optimist dinghy over 200 Km in the open ocean.
 This represented each day he had spent in hospital.
 The aim was to show people that small people can do Huge things.
 He inspired patients, kids and others to never ever give up, and he raised over ZAR 300 000 ( $23 000) for The New ICU at Red Cross Children’s Hospital and later went on to help rase over ZAR1 Million ( $77000) to renovate and paint it.
 The Little Optimist Trust now renovates and paints under resourced health and education facilities all over South Africa.